shealan/laravel-repositories/README.md

 public function findBySlug($id);
 </pre>

+<code>Need more methods?
+Create a fork of this repository...
+Add more custom methods and create a pull request for review.</code>

-Criteria and Eager Loading usage to follow...
+Criteria and Eager Loading guides to follow...